jcoreyes/erl/notes.md

  - Figure out how I want to create my memory augmented environments from scripts
  - Save figures of bptt doing worse on horizon of 100
  - Why is mem state DDPG unstable?
- - ASAP: are the reduce_sum's in DDPG correct?
-Do I need to specify the batch axis???

 # Notes
 These notes are really for myself (vpong), so they're probably meaningless to anyone else.